TaylanUB/scheme-bytestructures/README.md

                  (make-bytestructure-descriptor
                    `(,bs:vector 3 ,int16))))

-The format for the initialization values, which are the optional second argument to `bytestructure`, depends on the descriptors in play.
-For vectors, it is a list of the contained values:
+Providing the optional second argument to `bytestructure` will invoke the setter procedure of the descriptor type.
+While this procedure is mainly intended for descriptors of atomic types to implement conversion from Scheme objects to byte-sequences, compound types can use it to provide convenient content initialization.

+Vectors accept a list of elements to be written:

     (define bs (bytestructure uint8-v3 '(0 1 2)))

-For structs, it is like in C, meaning it looks like a vector because the field names are omitted and their order determines which value belongs to which field.
+Structs, like in C, also accept a sequential list of elements:

     (define a-simple-struct (make-bytestructure-descriptor
                               `(,bs:struct (x ,uint8) (y ,uint8))))

     (define bs (bytestructure a-simple-struct '(0 1))) ;; x = 0, y = 1

-The implementation of unions has unintentionally led to the ability of setting a value for a certain field by providing any value (which will subsequently be overwritten) to all preceding fields, and not providing any more values.
-For good style, the fields to be overwritten should probably all use 0, `#f`, or similar when possible.
+Unions take a two-element list, whose first element is a field-name, and the second element the value:

     (define a-simple-union
       (make-bytestructure-descriptor
         `(,bs:union (x ,uint8) (y ,uint16) (z ,uint32))))

-    (define bs (bytestructure a-simple-union '(0 42))) ;; uint16 wins
+    (define bs (bytestructure a-simple-union '(y 42)))

+Vectors, structs, and unions also accept a bytevector, from which they will copy as many bytes as their size:

+    (define bs (bytestructure a-simple-struct #vu8(0 1)))

-Pointers take either directly a bytevector (whose pointer will be used), or directly a pointer, or a one-element list containing the values for the pointer destination (this will automatically allocate a bytevector and use its pointer):
+Pointers take either a bytevector (whose pointer will be used), a pointer (which must point to a bytevector), or a one-element list containing the values for the pointer destination (this will automatically allocate a bytevector and use its pointer):

     (define bs (bytestructure `(,bs:pointer ,uint8) #vu8(42)))